npiesco/absurder-sql/README.md

 - **Rust 1.85.0+**: Compiler targeting the 2024 edition for latest language features

 The library is designed to work entirely in the browser environment without requiring any server-side components, making it suitable for offline-first applications and client-side data processing scenarios.

+## License

+DataSync is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

+This is a strong copyleft license that requires:
+- **Source code disclosure**: Any modifications must be shared under AGPL-3.0
+- **Network copyleft**: If you run modified code as a web service, you must provide source to users accessing it over the network
+- **Patent protection**: Includes patent grant provisions
+- **Freedom to share**: Users can redistribute and modify the software

+See [LICENSE.md](LICENSE.md) for the full license text.

+**Why AGPL-3.0?** This license ensures that improvements to DataSync remain open source and benefit the entire community, even when used in cloud/SaaS environments.